Kira2K/Node-Vue-SCCS-Example/README.md

 Hi everyone!

 You are here to check out my Vue CLI and NodeJS skills, and i'm happy to show you my best.
-However, for last half year i was working on one big project, so it could have been harsh to understand anything in hundreds files and tens of thousands of strings.
+However, for last half year i was working on one big project, so it could have been hard to understand anything in hundreds files and tens of thousands of strings.
 So i have decided to put in this repo just 3 files, by them i could show you my main skills.

  1. In VuePart.vue you are welcome to check out my Vue CLI skills as well as BEM-layout.
  2. In StorePart.js there is standard Vue CLI Store logic.
 I have deliberately put here Axios as well as Fetch "action" examples.